 “Then, they need to purchase it at a reputable pharmacy or general nutrition/supplement store; they should purchase a supplement made in a lab, not from animal sources, as these are more likely to have contaminants,” he says.
 “Finally, if they have any side effects or perceived side effects after starting the supplement, they should stop taking it and return to their physician for more assistance.”
-(Find out if melatonin gummies really work.)

 The jury’s out on side effects

-According to Kothare, there are no short term melatonin side effects, but some individuals experience headaches, nightmares, or lingering sedation the next morning.
+According to Kothare, there are no short term melatonin side effects, but some individuals experience headaches, nightmares or lingering sedation the next morning.
 It’s not clear whether there are long-term side effects, because the majority of studies are of short duration, often less than six months adds Dr. Rowley.

 It may be harmful during puberty